XenitAB/xenitab.github.io/README.md

 ## About

-Repository gathering documentation for Xenit open source projects
+Repository gathering documentation for Xenit open source projects.

 ## More details